Miszel/live-scoreboard/README.md

 - Tested scenarios are not very complex so initial setup for particular tests can be done as a sequence of operations
 - Match which is not started cannot be updated

+## To be considered
+- could match be created if both home and away team has the same name?

 ## Specification by example
 1. After adding a match, it is visible on scoreboard and is preceded by index [DONE]
    - start(Sweden, Norway)